 Coping with a Disaster or Traumatic Event

-Resources for State and Local Governments
+Planning Resources for State and Local Governments

+Emergencies can have a significant impact on individuals’ mental and behavioral health.
 State and local health departments should include mental health management in each phase of a disaster (pre-event, response, recovery, and evaluation).

 - Build relationships with public health officials, community stakeholders, private and public medical providers, and school officials.

-- Identify staff support policy and resources.
+- Identify policy and resources for staff support.

 - Find behavioral health treatment facilities in your state.